-- REQUIRED ARGUMENTS: - -x, y : vectors containing the data. - OPTIONAL ARGUMENTS - ini3: Initial value for λ_3 . - maxit: Maximum number of EM steps.
-EM algorithm stops when the number of iterations exceeds maxit and returns as result the values obtained by the last iteration. - pres: Precision used in log-likelihood improvement.
+- y Vector containing the data for the second variable in a bivariate Poisson model.
+It is used only if x is also a vector.
+Vectors x and y should be of equal length. - ini3 Initial value for λ_3 . - maxit Maximum number of EM steps.
+EM algorithm stops when the number of iterations exceeds maxit and returns as result the values obtained by the last iteration. - pres Precision used in log-likelihood improvement.
 If the relative log-likelihood difference between two subsequent EM steps is lower than pres then the algorithm stops.
-Note that the algorithm stops if one of the arguments maxit or pres is satisfied. - A list object is returned with the following output variables: - lambda: Parameters $\lambda_1, \lambda_2, \lambda_3$ of the model. - loglikelihood: Log-likelihood of the fitted model.
-This argument is given in a vector form of length equal to iterations with one value per iteration.
-This vector can be used to monitor the log-likelihood improvement and the convergence of the algorithm. - parameters: Number of estimated parameters of the fitted model. - AIC, BIC: AIC and BIC values of the fitted model.
-Values of AIC and BIC are also given for the double Poisson model and the saturated model. - iterations: Number of iterations of the EM algorithm.
+Note that the algorithm stops if one of the arguments maxit or pres is satisfied.